bytesfield/askmi/README.md

 # AskMi

-A Question and Answer Restful API.
+A Simple Question and Answer Restful API in Node JS (Typescript), Mysql with Sequelize ORM.

 # Description